Saurabh-Lakhanpal/python-challenge/README.md

       Greatest Decrease in Profits: Feb-14 ($-1825558)

-      In addition, your final script should both print the analysis to the terminal and export a text file with the results.

 ## PyPoll Instructions
 In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.